 Dr Wollaston was initially in favour of Brexit, before switching to the remain side due to uncomfortable feelings over the ‘untrue’ claim that Brexit would free up £350m a week for the NHS.

-In her resignation letter, Dr Wollaston said: ‘It is with great sadness that I have today resigned the Conservative whip.
+In her resignation letter, Dr Wollaston said: ‘It is with great sadness that I have today once a day viagra resigned the Conservative whip.
 This is not a decision I have taken lightly but I no longer feel that the Conservatives are the same party that I joined a decade ago.

 ‘I can no longer continue as a member of a party which, in Government, is making poor decisions that will hit the communities I represent and set back the prospects for ending austerity.’